Taras Grescoe

 Taras Grescoe (born 1966) is a Canadian non-fiction writer.
 His debut book, Sacré Blues, won the Edna Staebler Award for Creative Non-Fiction, Mavis Gallant Prize for Non-Fiction, and McAuslan First Book Prize.
+His fourth book, Bottomfeeder, won the Hilary Weston Writers' Trust Prize for Nonfiction, awarded to the best work of non-fiction by a Canadian writer, in 2008, as well as the IACP Award for Literary Food Writing.
+He is the author of eight books, which have been translated into German, French, Chinese, and Japanese, and his articles and essays have been published in a dozen anthologies.